aefarrell/aefarrell.github.io/_posts/2022-04-08-turbulent_jet_notes.md

 # Turbulent Jets

-In [a previous post](https://aefarrell.github.io/2021/04/10/turbulent_jet_example/) I worked through a chemical release modeled as a turbulent jet and, while I mentioned there were several ways modeling the jet, I didn't go into any of them.
+In [a previous post](https://aefarrell.github.io/2021/04/10/turbulent_jet_example/) I worked through a chemical release modeled as a turbulent jet and while I mentioned there were several ways modeling the jet, I didn't go into any of them.
 I'm taking the opportunity here to collect my notes on turbulent jets, some different ways of modeling the jets, and the relative performance of each approach.

 ## Observations on Turbulent Jets